GSA-TTS/federal-website-standards/standards/content-timeliness-indicator-research.md

 category:
   ["Information and services that are discoverable and optimized for search"]
 why: Timeliness indicators can increase user trust in the currency and accuracy of information.
+description: Timeliness indicators can increase trust in the currency and accuracy of information.
+Learn how to add timeliness indicators on your federal government site.
 status: Research
 surveyLink:
 date: Last modified